 Existential Therapy is a philosophical approach that explores the fundamental questions of human existence, such as the meaning and purpose of life, freedom, responsibility, and the inevitability of death.
 Existential therapists help clients explore their subjective experiences and the choices they make in navigating life's challenges.
-This therapeutic approach encourages self-reflection, personal responsibility, and the exploration of one's values and beliefs.
-By examining the existential concerns that arise, individuals can gain a deeper understanding of themselves and find a sense of meaning and purpose in their lives.
+This therapeutic approach encourages self-reflection, personal responsibility, and the exploration of your values and beliefs.
+By examining the existential concerns that arise, you can gain a deeper understanding of yourself and find a greater sense of meaning and purpose in your life.

 Family Systems Approach

 The Family Systems Approach recognizes that individuals are deeply interconnected with their family and social systems.
 This therapeutic approach views the family as an interconnected unit where each member's behavior and emotions affect the overall family dynamic.
 Family Systems therapists help you identify patterns of communication, roles, and interactions within your family system.
 By exploring and understanding these patterns, therapists can assist families in creating healthier and more functional relationships.
 This approach emphasizes the importance of addressing systemic issues rather than focusing solely on individual symptoms.